Documentation

 Instances For

-"Only" with focus on BILL: O-value holds and all non-actual alternatives are excluded (Rooth §2.1, (30b)).
+Only with focus on BILL: the prejacent holds and all non-actual alternatives are excluded ((30b)).

-"Only" with focus on JOHN: symmetric case.
+Only with focus on TOM: symmetric case.

 Equations